AirplanegoBrr/BlockBreaker-BlockPlacer/readme.md

 - Doesn't check if it is already a bb or bp (might leave this in!)
 - Doesn't effect tool durability
 - Doesn't clone what enchments are on the tool (Will come soon)
-- If there is 1 block in the placer then it wont remove it (WHYY??
-I dont know!)

 # Planed features